 If you have children please help them respect the boundaries.
 They are often curious to see the inside of a piano, and usually we are delighted to give them a short “piano tour”.
 We’ll make up for it in future appointments when things get more back to normal.

-I will arrive with gloves and an N95 mask
+I will arrive with gloves and a mask

 For your protection and mine.
 I will also lay down a drop cloth to keep my tools, jacket, and supplies in a confined area.